apache/struts-site/source/primer.md

 significantly easier to create and maintain.

-While MVC is a convenient paradigm, many workers find that applcations may utilize more than three layers.
+While MVC is a convenient paradigm, many workers find that applications may utilize more than three layers.
 For example, within the Model, there is often distinct business logic and data access layers.